Eastern blue-tongued lizard: Temperature regulation

-Tiliqua scincoides scincoides are behaviorally regulated by their internal temperature which is a direct result of the peripheral temperature and the temperature of their brains.
+Tiliqua scincoides scincoides are behaviorally regulated by their internal temperature, which is a direct result of the peripheral temperature and the temperature of their brains.
 In a study done in 1969, the behavior of this species was observed between warm and cold environments.
 The results of this study suggested that when the lizards were inactive, they chose to move to a place that was cooler, therefore causing their internal temperatures to decrease.
 When their internal temperatures reached a reproducible level when in heat, they decided to return to a more neutral environment.
 It has also been found that juvenile lizards utilize higher environmental temperatures and thermo-regulate more often than adult lizards.

 Conservation status

-Eastern blue tongued lizards may eat poisonous snails and slugs that have been tainted by snail baits.
+Eastern blue-tongued lizards may eat poisonous snails and slugs that have been tainted by snail baits.
 If these lizards are living in a garden, they may be exposed to snail baits and insecticides that can cause them harm.
-Because blue tongued lizards are able to squirm through small holes in fences and under fences, they may be faced with garden pests or chemicals used by neighbors.
+Because blue-tongued lizards are able to squirm through small holes in and under fences, they may be faced with garden pests or chemicals used by neighbours.
 When these lizards are kept as pets, they often are attracted to horizontal pipes, cavities under houses, and rockeries as hiding sites.
-The Tiliqua scincoides scincoides shows signs of having a stable population, whereas its sister species, the Tiliqua scincoides intermedia appears to have a population that is declining.
+Tiliqua scincoides scincoides shows signs of having a stable population, whereas its sister species (T. s. intermedia) appears to have a population that is declining.
 In Australia, there has been a ban on exportation and trading of reptiles.
-Although there is a ban, the blue tongue is a very popular lizard to trade due its unique tongue color.
+Although it is prohibited to do so, the blue tongue is a very popular lizard to trade due its unique tongue color.

+Cane toads (Rhinella marina) have become an invasive species in Australia which affect all native predators, including blue-tongued skinks.
+These lizards are killed by these toxic toads, thus affecting their population.

-According to a consensus published in 2017 by the San Diego Zoo Wildlife Alliance Library, the eastern blue-tongued lizard has a wide distribution and it is categorized as “least concern” in terms of endangerment.
+According to a consensus published in 2017 by the San Diego Zoo Wildlife Alliance Library, the eastern blue-tongued lizard has a wide distribution and it is categorized as "least concern" in terms of endangerment.
 Regardless of their stable population, these lizards are protected in Australia as a native species.
 Government regulations like the Environment Protection and Biodiversity Conservation Act in 1999 have positively influenced the preservation of the eastern blue-tongued lizard.

 Close relatives

-This specific species is closely related to 2 other species, Tiliqua scincoides intermedia and Tiliqua scincoides chimaera.
+This species is closely related to 2 other subspecies, Tiliqua scincoides intermedia and T. s. chimaera.
 However, they have different habitats.
-The Tiliqua scincoides scincoides is native to southern and eastern Australia.
-On the other hand, the Tiliqua scincoides intermedia is native to northern Australia and the Tiliqua scincoides chimaera is native to the Maluku Province in Indonesia.
-These lizards are found in mixed woodland habitats, semi-deserts, and scrubland areas in Tasmania, Australia, and New Guinea.
-They can also be found habituating in terrestrial biomes such as scrub forests, grasslands, or the savanna.
+T. s. scincoides is native to southern and eastern Australia.
+On the other hand, T. s. intermedia is native to northern Australia and T. s. chimaera is native to the Maluku Province in Indonesia.
+These lizards are found in mixed woodland habitats, semi-deserts, and scrubland areas in Tasmania, mainland Australia, and New Guinea.
+They can also be found habituating in terrestrial biomes, such as scrub forests, grasslands, or savanna.